-What if I hadn’t started that mom blog three months prior to my contract offer?
+What if I hadn’t started that mom blog three months before my contract offer?
 Who would have cared that a publisher wanted my book?
 (My mom, my husband, my best friend…) Instead, my publishing journey was crowded with friends who couldn’t wait for Waiting for Butterflies.

 There’s more.
 I revealed my book cover the same day my book was available for pre-order on Amazon, and guess what?
 More CRAZY.
 That day is still my second highest book sale day.
 Once the book released, Facebook friends posted pictures with their copy of Butterflies, along with their reactions once they finished reading, and I hadn’t even asked them to!
 With each post, I watched Amazon sales increase.

 Relationship.
 If you build it, sales will come.
 So how do you build it?

 Obviously, my Mom blog was a serendipitous beginning (thanks to my severe case of imposter syndrome) that turned out to be a smart accident.
 If you’re thinking about starting a writing blog or a book review blog, is there a different approach that would target your audience more directly?

 Blogging isn’t the only way to build relationships.
 I cherish the friends I’ve made by interacting on others’ websites, in Facebook groups, and on book launch teams.
 So if you’re in the habit of stalking those communities, introduce yourself.
 We’ve been waiting for you!

 If building relationships is the most important secret about book marketing, here’s the most important secret about how to do it.
 You must be genuine.
 If you have an ulterior motive, it will show.

 A rewarding relationship with readers is built just like every other meaningful relationship you have: Give more than is expected.
 Give without expecting anything in return.
 When the relationship comes first, book sales follow.